isolated-tech/vault/Vercel’s AI UI Elements.md

 ![[CleanShot 2025-11-17 at 01.04.50@2x.png]]

-The additional children components nested within `<PromptInput />` are what
+The additional children components nested within `<PromptInput />` are how we control functionality within the input.
+In our example, we have

 ## Available Components